If you’re new to PicMonkey, here’s the skinny on how make great-looking images with our photo editor .

 Click the Effects tab (the magic wand icon in the far left column), and you’ll find photo effects that can dramatically change the mood of your photo in one click.
 The effects in the Tried and True group are some of PicMonkeyers’ faves.
 We used Intrepid to create an artsy vibe with some darkened edges.

-Time to have some fun with photo overlays.
-Click the Overlays tab (the butterfly icon in the panel on the left).
+Time to have some fun with photo graphics.
+Click the Graphics tab (the butterfly icon in the panel on the left).
 You’ll find all flavors of graphics, grouped by type.
-Click an overlay and it appears over your image.
+Click an graphic and it appears over your image.
 Drag the corner circles to size it; the top circle rotates it.
-You can also change the colors, adjust the fade, erase parts of your overlay, and experiment with blend modes using the overlay palette (a rectangular box with lots more controls and buttons) that appears when you select an overlay.
+You can also change the colors, adjust the fade, erase parts of your graphic, and experiment with blend modes using the graphic palette (a rectangular box with lots more controls and buttons) that appears when you select an graphic.

 Frame your masterpiece